Pacific Coast of Mexico: Geography

-Baja California Peninsula
+Baja California peninsula

-On the western Baja California Peninsula coast, it extends from the border with the United States at Tijuana in the state of Baja California, south to the tip of the Baja California Peninsula at Cabo San Lucas in the state of Baja California Sur.
+On the western Baja California peninsula coast, it extends from the border with the United States at Tijuana in the state of Baja California, south to the tip of the peninsula at Cabo San Lucas in the state of Baja California Sur.
 On the peninsula's eastern coast it extends from the head of the Gulf of California to Cabo San Lucas.

 Mainland

-Along Mexico's western mainland its Pacific Coast extends from the head of the eastern Gulf of California near the Colorado River Delta in Sonora state to south of the gulf to the open Pacific, and then further south to the border with Guatemala in the state of Chiapas near Tapachula.
+Along Mexico's western mainland its Pacific Coast extends from the head of the eastern Gulf of California near the Colorado River Delta in the state of Sonora to south of the gulf to the open Pacific, and then further south to the border with Guatemala in the state of Chiapas near Tapachula.

 Settlements

-Major Pacific coastal cities include Tijuana, Ensenada, Mazatlan, Puerto Vallarta, Acapulco, and Salina Cruz.
+Major Pacific coastal cities include Tijuana, Ensenada, Mazatlán, Puerto Vallarta, Acapulco, and Salina Cruz.

 Ports

-Major ports along the Pacific Coast of Mexico included the Port of Ensenada, the Port of Lazaro Cardenas, the Port of Chiapas, and the Port of Manzanillo.
+Major ports along the Pacific Coast of Mexico included the Port of Ensenada, the Port of Lázaro Cárdenas, the Port of Chiapas, and the Port of Manzanillo.